 A conversation that is hard to imagine until you experience it.
 I love the simplicity, logic and gracefulness, which bring us to our own self-awareness and awakening, at our own unique speed.

-Being a midwife and an Ortho-Bionomist, I see that I am simply a sort of guide that we follow together with your own powerful and wise Life Force.
+Being a midwife and an Ortho-Bionomist, I see myself simply as sort of a guide that works with the Life Force.

 Leopi Nicola: An Ortho-Bionomy Practitioner